Nagasaki45/digital-privacy-soundscape/report/report.md

 The third and last part of the piece starts with a babbling cloud, now based on the voices from the conversations of part two.
 This cloud starts far from the listener and gets closer over time.
-In addition, the babbling gradually replaced by the noises from the beginning.
+In addition, the babbling is gradually replaced by the noises from the beginning.
 These two characteristics mirror the cloud that ends the first part.
 The piece ends with more noises and incoherent sounds of spoken syllables that were presented in the first part.
 As opposed to the first part, they are now accompanied by a sounds from the second part in the far background.
-The final phrase in the soundscape is the burst of noises that open the piece.
+The final phrase in the soundscape is the burst of noises that opened the piece.

 This cyclic structure invite the listener to hear how algorithms listen to and mimic human speech.
 The uniqueness of the audio sources used in the soundscape are mysterious, fascinating, and annoying at the same time, especially when considering the possibility that technology is always listening to our everyday life.